Mayakkam Enna

 Mayakkam Enna is a 2011 Indian Tamil-language psychological drama film written and directed by Selvaraghavan and produced by Gemini Film Circuit in association with Aum Productions, its own banner.
-It stars his brother Dhanush, along with newcomer Richa Gangopadhyay, and features music scored by G. V. Prakash Kumar while the cinematography was handled by Ramji.
+It stars his brother Dhanush, along with Richa Gangopadhyay (in her Tamil film debut), and features music scored by G. V. Prakash Kumar while the cinematography was handled by Ramji.
 The film revolves around an aspiring photographer and the problems he faces, causing him to fall into distress.
 How he manages to achieve his goals from thereafter forms the rest of the story.

 The film was distributed by Gemini Film Circuit, and it was released on 25 November 2011.

 Plot

 Karthik Swaminathan, an introvert, referred to as 'Genius' by his friends, is a freelance photographer who aspires to become a wildlife photographer like Madhesh Krishnasamy.
 His friends Sunder Ramesh, Shankar, Padmini, and Vindhya support him and his sister after the death of their parents.

 One day, Sunder introduces Yamini as his girlfriend to Karthik and his friends.
 On their first meeting, Karthik and Yamini have a bitter experience but slowly develop a special bond.
 Karthik tries to stay away from Yamini since he does not want to break his friend's heart, but a sequence of events brings them closer.
 Eventually, Sunder's father arranges for Karthik and Yamini to be married.

-After their wedding, Karthik learns that Madhesh had used a photograph that Karthik had taken to win a national award.
-After this incident, he turns into a physically abusive alcoholic, and people start doubting his sanity and his mental health is affected.
-Yamini supports him, hoping that he will succeed one day.
-Days later when the residents of Karthik's neighbourhood berate Karthik behind his back in front of Yamini, she gets angry and defensive and supports her husband.
-After watching TV where he sees Madhesh win an award for his photo, Karthik starts breaking the TV and accidentally pushes Yamini in a fit of rage.
+After their wedding, Karthik learns that Madhesh had used a photograph that the former had taken to win a national award.
+After this incident, he turns into a physically abusive alcoholic, people start doubting his sanity, and his mental health is affected.
+Yamini supports Karthik, hoping that he will succeed one day.
+Days later, when the residents of Karthik's neighbourhood berate Karthik behind his back in front of Yamini, she gets angry and defensive and supports her husband.
+After watching TV, where Karthik sees Madhesh win an award for the photo, he starts breaking the TV and accidentally pushes Yamini in a fit of rage.
 This leads to Yamini's miscarriage.

 Yamini returns a few days later from the hospital and stops talking to Karthik entirely.
 This makes Karthik come to terms with reality, and he mends his ways.
 He finally gets a break and becomes a professional wildlife photographer, and one of his photographs gets nominated for an International Photography Award, which he wins.
 On this occasion, Karthik thanks everyone for their support and Yamini for her faith in him and declares his love for her.
 Yamini finally relents and talks to Karthik.
 Karthik also thanks Madhesh where the film ends.